 If you’re looking for a refreshing change from the typically overcast Welsh weather, Cardiff is your answer.
 A cosmopolitan city located on the South coast of Wales, this thriving metropolis has embraced its unique culture while still maintaining some old-world charm.

 In case you want to experience one of Britain’s oldest cities with your pet, be sure to include visits to the lush and pleasant local parks on your Cardiff bucket list.
-Some of the city’s best dog-friendly parks are the Valleys Wildlife Park, and Pontcanna Fields, and Sophia Gardens.
+Some of the city’s best dog-friendly parks are the Valleys Wildlife Park, Pontcanna Fields, and Sophia Gardens.

 Dog lovers can also combine a walk at Cardiff’s city center with a leisure stroll at Bute Park, which is dubbed the “green heart” of the city.